ingonyama-zk/icicle/docs/docs/icicle/golang-bindings/multi-gpu.md

 Sets the active device for the current host thread.
 All subsequent CUDA calls made from this thread will target the specified device.

 :::warning
-This function should not be used directly in conjuction with goroutines.
+This function should not be used directly in conjunction with goroutines.
 If you want to run multi-gpu scenarios with goroutines you should use [RunOnDevice](#runondevice)
 :::

 **Parameters:**